JelenaCuka/angular-guwwuw/README.md

 # angular-guwwuw

-Getting started with Angular
+Getting started with Angular - this project covers trying out Angular framework.

--online store application with a product catalog, a shopping cart, and a checkout function
+Description: online store application with a product catalog, a shopping cart, and a checkout function.

 [Getting started with Angular tutorial from Angular documentation](https://angular.io/start)